chyjuls/Web-App-DevOps-Project/README.md

 Namespace Registration: Addressed errors related to the subscription not being registered to use certain Azure services (namespaces).

-**Commands Used**

-terraform init: To initialize the Terraform environment. terraform plan: To preview the changes before applying. terraform apply: To apply the changes and provision the infrastructure.
 Conclusion
 The project demonstrates the power of Infrastructure as Code (IaC) using Terraform, showcasing how complex infrastructure can be provisioned, managed, and troubleshooted systematically.